Over 110 Limestone Caves Await Beneath the Surface

 There is no lodging at Carlsbad Caverns, nor is RV or auto camping allowed.
 The only camping that is permitted in the park is in the backcountry.
 Entrance to the backcountry requires visitors to pick up a free backcountry pass at the visitor center.
 Camping in the wilderness must be done in accordance with applicable park regulations.

 Carlsbad Caverns National Park includes the Rattlesnake Springs Historic District, an oasis in the Chihuahuan Desert that is a great spot for birdwatching.
-The region’s more than 300 recorded bird species has won it recognition from the National Audubon Society.
+The region’s more than 300 recorded bird species have won recognition from the National Audubon Society.

 Wildlife in Carlsbad Caverns National Park